axiom4/library/docs/README_PART15.md

 If both conditions are true, the user can proceed to the route.
 Otherwise, access is denied.
 This is a common pattern for implementing role-based access control in web applications.

-We need updating out `routing` by setting in `data` property the correct role.
-We will use `view-books` role name, so, the our `app.routes.ts` will be updated as following:
+We need to update our `routing` by setting the correct role in the `data` property.
+We will use the `view-books` role name, so our `app.routes.ts` will be updated as follows:

 ```typescript
 import { Routes } from "@angular/router";